Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Proposed Decentralized Entropic Optimal Transport

-The gradient in~\eqref{eq:grads_f} points out the challenges of the proposed decentralized EOT problem.
-In particular, when computing the gradient of $u^{(i)}$, we need to transmit the raw data and the dual variables of all the agents in the other domain to the agent $i$.
-The communication cost of this step is high, especially for high-dimensional data.
-Moreover, sharing raw data results in the leakage of private information.
-Facing the above challenges, in the following subsection, we will introduce a decentralized EOT method to solve~\eqref{eq:sample-eot} in a privacy-preserving and communication-efficient way.
+As shown in Algorithm~\ref{Algo-MRBCD}, the gradient of $\bm{u}^{(i)}$ (and that of $\bm{v}^{(j)}$) involves the construction of the kernel matrix $\bm{K}=\{\bm{K}_{ij}\}$, $j=1,...,J$ (and $i=1,...,I$), which requires us to transmit the raw data and the dual variables from one domain's agents to those in the other domain.
+The communication cost is high, especially for high-dimensional data.
+Moreover, sharing raw data results in the leakage of private information, which is even infeasible in practical applications.
+Facing the above challenges, we consider the decentralized kernel approximation method in~\cite{khanduri2021decentralized}, constructing the kernel matrix without sharing raw data.
+Combining this method with our MRBCD scheme leads to the proposed DEOT method.